 γ-Heavy-chain disease (HCD) is not a specific cytopathologic process; rather, it is a biochemical expression of a mutant B-cell clone.
 The disease should be considered a serologically determined entity with a variety of clinical and histopathologic features.
 It is defined by the recognition of monoclonal deleted gamma (γ) chains devoid of light chains.1

-The first case of γ-HCD was described in 1964 by Franklin and colleagues,2 who observed a homogeneous band between γ- and β-globulin in an African American patient with ...
+The first case of γ-HCD was described in 1964 by Franklin and colleagues,2 who observed a homogeneous band between γ- and β-globulin in an African American patient ...